53rd (Welsh) Infantry Division: 1944–1945

 The division, now under command of XII Corps, under Lieutenant-General Neil Ritchie, took part in Operation Plunder, the crossing of the Rhine, and advancing into Germany, where they ended the war.
 Throughout its 10 months of almost continuous combat, the 53rd (Welsh) Division had suffered nearly 10,000 casualties: 113 officers and 1,396 other ranks killed, 387 officers and 7,221 other ranks wounded and 33 officers and 1,255 other ranks missing.
 Of those declared missing, 3 officers and 553 other ranks rejoined their units, bringing the total casualties for the division to 9,849 killed, wounded or missing.
 As with most divisions, the majority of these casualties were sustained by the average "Tommy" in the infantry–nicknamed the PBI or "Poor Bloody Infantry"–who had sustained more than 80 percent of the total losses.
 According to Ross the division "captured some 35,000 prisoners of war and probably accounted for the same amount in dead and wounded."

 Post-war

 The division ended the war in 1945 in Hamburg.
 It served later as a peacekeeping force in the Rhineland, then disbanded to reform the 2nd Infantry Division in Germany in early 1947.
 It was reactivated later that year, serving as part of the peacetime TA.
 In 1961 the division became a district headquarters as 53rd (Welsh) Division/District, and it was disbanded in 1967.
 The district headquarters itself formed the core of the structure for the creation of Headquarters Wales under HQ UK Land Forces in 1972.

-There remain a few remnants of the division in the TA.
-The 160th Brigade is the regional brigade responsible for the administration of all TA units in Wales, while 53 (Welsh) Signal Squadron is the descendant formation of 53rd (Welsh) Divisional Signal Regiment, and continues to serve in a very similar capacity, providing communications support to the 160th Brigade.
+In the early 2000s, there were a few remnants of the division in the TA.
+The 160th Brigade was the regional brigade responsible for the administration of all TA units in Wales, while 53 (Welsh) Signal Squadron was the descendant formation of 53rd (Welsh) Divisional Signal Regiment, and continues to serve in a very similar capacity, providing communications support to the 160th Brigade.